 Detailed information regarding admissions requirements can be found in Section 35 of the subject-specific regulations.

-Students can join the programme in the summer or winter semester.
-Applications must be received by 31 August for admission in the following winter semester and from the beginning of December to the last day in February if you want to start in the summer semester.
+Students can begin this programme at the beginning of the winter or summer semester.
+Your application must be received by 31 August if you plan to begin studying in the winter semester and from the beginning of December to the last day in February if you want to start in the summer semester.